microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [Get-MgIdentityConditionalAccessAuthenticationContextClassReference](Get-MgIdentityConditionalAccessAuthenticationContextClassReference.md)
 Retrieve the properties and relationships of a authenticationContextClassReference object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgIdentityConditionalAccessAuthenticationContextClassReferenceCount](Get-MgIdentityConditionalAccessAuthenticationContextClassReferenceCount.md)
 Get the number of the resource

 ### [Get-MgIdentityConditionalAccessNamedLocation](Get-MgIdentityConditionalAccessNamedLocation.md)
-Retrieve the properties and relationships of a namedLocation object.
+Retrieve the properties and relationships of an ipNamedLocation object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgIdentityConditionalAccessNamedLocationCount](Get-MgIdentityConditionalAccessNamedLocationCount.md)
 Get the number of the resource

 ### [Get-MgIdentityConditionalAccessPolicy](Get-MgIdentityConditionalAccessPolicy.md)
 Retrieve the properties and relationships of a conditionalAccessPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgIdentityConditionalAccessPolicyCount](Get-MgIdentityConditionalAccessPolicyCount.md)
 Get the number of the resource

 ### [Get-MgIdentityConditionalAccessTemplate](Get-MgIdentityConditionalAccessTemplate.md)
 Read the properties and relationships of a conditionalAccessTemplate object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Get-MgIdentityConditionalAccessTemplateCount](Get-MgIdentityConditionalAccessTemplateCount.md)
 Get the number of the resource